 |Pizza Express||Pizza Express|

-The minimum number of points to pay for a zone 1 flight is 9000 Avios, which requires £37.50 in vouchers.
-This, in turn, requires a £3,750 spend in store.
+The minimum number of points to pay for a zone 1 flight (for example flying to Paris) is 9,000 Avios (for a peak flight).
+To get 9,000 Avios a Clubcard holder requires £37.50 in vouchers, which is a £3,750 spend in store.

 For more on Tesco's scheme see our guide to maximising Avios with Clubcard.

 Readers of Good Housekeeping Magazine can reward themselves with a year's subscription using either Clubcard or Nectar points.

 The headline price for an annual subscription to the magazine is currently £38 for those who purchase a one-off subscription.

 Tesco shoppers need £15.50 in Clubcard vouchers to purchase an annual subscription, equivalent to spending £1,550 in store.